department-of-veterans-affairs/va.gov-cms/READMES/local.md

 ## Memory limit issues (e.g. _persistent_ MySQL Server has gone away)

 Sometimes your local environment may run out of memory and kill a container.
+Sometimes this is the container for MariaDB, the database server.

+This can be confirmed by running `docker ps`; if you don't see a container whose name includes "mariadb", then it would appear that the container has failed.

 `ddev restart` will fix this in the short term.
 If the problem persists, bumping up your Docker RAM to 4GB or higher should fix the issue.